Zambia May 7-12, 2023

 Day 1 Sun May 7

-I finally got up at 07:30 and had breakfast to cereal, over ripe bananas, cashews and coffee that I had brought along.
-We stopped of 8:45 at Makambako (my second time here) for over 45 minutes.
+I finally got up at 07:30 and had breakfast of cereal, over-ripe bananas, cashews and coffee that I had brought along.
+We stopped at 8:45 at Makambako (my second time here) for over 45 minutes.
 There was an opportunity to buy food and have a smoke off the train.

 After a long stop in Mbele Tanzania, the train passed through fields of corn and sunflowers and climbed over a pass to cross the Tanzania/Zambia border at Tunduma/Nakonde.